edgi-govdata-archiving/overview/gsoc/proposal-EfficientDataStorage.md

 **Describe the need your project fills:**

-**Broader Goal** :- Better data management and a step towards creating Environment Data Warehouse
+_Broader Goal_ :- Better data management and a step towards creating Environment Data Warehouse

-The project will full the following needs -
+The project will fulfill the following needs -

-**Speed, Accuracy, Objectivity(Contextualize), Performance, Scalability**
+_Speed, Accuracy, Objectivity(Contextualize), Performance, Scalability_

 **Describe how your project meets this need:**
 1. **Speed** - Due to clustering of data, query execution time reduces dramatically, helping increase processing speed.